icey830/restapiexpress/grunt/api/route/readme.md

 Containing all supported VERBs as subfolders in this folders there must be a resource-writer.js and a test-resource-writer.js.

-First creates the routes for instance and collection, secound creates the tests.
+First creates the routes for instance and collection, secound file creates the tests.

 ##api-route-writer.js
 writes a route for each supported VERB for instance and collection of resource